wbreeze/poui/README.md

       />
     </div>

-The itemList JSON contains key and description pairs, one per item.
+The `itemList` JSON contains key and description pairs, one per item.
-The parto JSON contains the initial ordering, which can be an empty array, and which the component will update.
+The `parto` JSON contains the initial ordering, which can be an empty array, and which the component will update.

+You can substitute "`PartoWithSelection`" for "`Poui`" to get a rendering without any stylesheet.
+See below the section on styling for more information.

 For more about the content af the `parto` property, see [Etapa05](https://github.com/wbreeze/poui/blob/master/docs/Etapa05.md),